-According to the International Code of Zoological Nomenclature, the date of publication of a work and of a contained name or statement affecting nomenclature is the date on which the publication was mailed to subscribers, placed on sale, or, when the whole edition is distributed free of charge, mailed to institutions and individuals to whom free copies are distributed.
-The mailing date, not the printed date, is the correct one.
+According to the International Code of Zoological Nomenclature, the date of publication of a work and of a contained name or statement affecting nomenclature is the date on which the publication was mailed to subscribers, placed on sale, or, where the whole edition is distributed free of charge, mailed to institutions and individuals to whom free copies are distributed.
+The mailing date is the correct date, not the printed date.